balOS/quartz/content/C- Reviewing past notes in the process of creating new notes is a key user behavior to promote synthesis.md

 ---
-title: "C- Reviewing past notes in the process of creating new notes is a key user behavior to promote synthesis"
+title: C- Reviewing past notes in the process of creating new notes is a key user behavior to promote synthesis
-enableToc: false # do not show a table of contents on this page
+enableToc: false
+tags: claim
 ---
 From [[P- Gordon Brander]]'s [newsletter](https://subconscious.substack.com/p/knowledge-gardening-is-recursive?utm_source=url):